shayanpr/Ethical-Practices-Around-The-Proceeds-Of-AI/README.md

 After the coffee, Sean said his goodbyes and left.
 I decided that I didn't need to be home anytime soon, and thanks to recent advancements, it was quite safe for me to wander around town in the dark.

 I walked aimlessly in the general direction of my home, enjoying a quiet starry night.
-The future looked bright.
+The future looks bright.